 - Raw (or pickled) Garlic - Garlic has great bacterial balancing qualities excellent for any infection.
 Cut up garlic cloves into pill-size pieces and swallow 3-10 cloves daily.
 You can also just increase your intake of raw garlic in your foods like pesto or guacamole.
 Garlic oil can be rubbed on the nipples and a diaper rash.
 Some baby's may not like this treatment in their mouth, though some do like the taste of the breastmilk so still receiving the benefits.

 - Herbal Infused Oil or Herbal Wash with at least Calendula in the ingredients.
 Other herbs beneficial with Calendula are Lavender and St. John's Wort.
 This is *not* a pure or diluted essential oil.
 While essential oils may be of benefit (like lavender or tea tree in some cases, but not internally for a baby especially), the essential oils of plants are the volatile oils which do not contain all the healing constituents as the whole plant and are not as safe to put in a baby's mouth.
 Also, keep in mind, this is not a salve.
-While salves can be healing - when it comes to thrush, items like beeswax and lanolin seal off the nipple from oxygen which is needed to kill bacteria and traps moisture which makes bacteria grow.
-Salves can be helpful when bacteria overgrowth isn't a problem; however, here you're looking for herbs infused in quality olive oil or coconut oil or a wash made with herbal tinctures and diluted or infused in Apple Cider Vinegar (or other live culture vinegar).
+While salves can be healing - when it comes to thrush, items like high amounts of beeswax or lanolin seal off the nipple from oxygen which is needed to kill bacteria and traps moisture which makes bacteria grow.
+Salves can be helpful when bacteria or fungal overgrowth isn't a problem; however, here you're looking for herbs infused in quality olive oil or coconut oil or a wash made with herbal tinctures and diluted or infused in Apple Cider Vinegar (or other live culture vinegar).

 - Probiotic Paste - Probiotic powder mixed in olive or coconut oil to make a paste is great for nipples, diaper rash and eating.
 Baby can suck off probiotic powder from your finger (no paste or yogurt needed).
 Some moms prefer to use plain yogurt for the same reasons.
 Plain is key here.
 Keep in mind, though, dairy can contribute to yeast overgrowth - but sugar imbalances - especially processed sugar - is a food that yeast loves.
 Plain yogurt can be soothing topically.